lfdelzam/EMAGC/README.md

 This program predicts genes from Eukaryotic MAGs.

-* It first trains Augustus through BUSCO (https://busco.ezlab.org/busco_userguide.html)
+* It first trains Augustus through [BUSCO](https://busco.ezlab.org/busco_userguide.html)
-* Then, it predicts genes from contigs longer than a specific size (defined by the user) using Augustus (http://augustus.gobics.de/) in the MAKER pipeline (https://yandell-lab.org/software/maker.html).
+* Then, it predicts genes from contigs longer than a specific size (defined by the user) using [Augustus](http://augustus.gobics.de/) in the [MAKER](https://yandell-lab.org/software/maker.html) pipeline.
-* The resulting genes are used to train SNAP (https://github.com/KorfLab/SNAP) through MAKER.
+* The resulting genes are used to train [SNAP](https://github.com/KorfLab/SNAP) through MAKER.
 * After SNAP training, genes are called from all contigs using SNAP and AUGUSTUS in MAKER.
-* The predicted proteins are then annotated against the Pfam database (https://pfam.xfam.org/).
+* The predicted proteins are then annotated against the [Pfam](https://pfam.xfam.org/) database.

-A comprehensive documentation for EMAGC is hosted on emagc.readsthedocs.io
+A comprehensive documentation for EMAGC is hosted on [readthedocs](https://emagc.readsthedocs.io)

 Installation
 ============